Yog9/Daily-CSS-Challenges/README.md

 * CSS3

 ### Coming Soon
-- [ ] Completing the Daily CSS Challenges
+- [ ] Completing the Daily CSS Challenge.
+- [ ] Using SASS and Pug for remaining CSS images.